 Whether you are driving with your family, friends or a complete stranger (a taxi cab driver, an Uber or Lyft driver), you are equally entitled to compensation if you were injured in a car crash in Philadelphia or elsewhere in Pennsylvania.
-However, unless you are represented by a Philadelphia car accident attorney, do not except monetary compensation for your injuries, damages, and losses right away.
+However, unless you are represented by a car accident lawyer in Philadelphia,PA do not except monetary compensation for your injuries, damages, and losses right away.

 While it may seem as if every injured passenger in a car that was involved in a car accident is equally entitled to compensation, it is not always the case.
 “Here is the thing,” says our experienced car accident attorney in Philadelphia at the Dan Doyle Law Group.
 “You can be held responsible for causing the car accident even if you were a mere passenger in the car, which can reduce the value of recoverable damages or bar you from seeking compensation altogether.”

 Unfortunately, personal injury lawsuits after car crashes are not exactly a fair game for everyone.
 Some experienced lawyers may try to put the blame for car accidents on passengers, making them fully or partially responsible for the accident.
 This is something you should be prepared for when trying to recover damages after a road collision.